Axeon-Network/kurowiki/pages/articles/midorimc.md

 Initial talks to launch a community Minecraft Server date back to mid-2019, with both either vanilla or modded Minecraft Java being taken into consideration.
 The first mentions of the name *AxeonMC* date back to July 2020.
 Additionally, a Minecraft world containing a main "lobby" for the then-known as the "*Lynx-Axeon Minecraft Server*" has also been found dating back to January 2021; this world still exists to this day.

+Tentatives at hosting a Minecraft Server date back to summer 2018, when the then-known-as Axeon Community was planning a joined game night with one of its partnered Discord Servers.
+However, this never happened.

    <div class="container">
     {% include figure_item.html
         image_src="resources/img/articles/midorimc/2021.png"